its-lab/MoniTutor/README.md

 ### Checks

 A check can be seen as an instruction on how to test the functionality of a certain thing.
-A "check", might be the execution of a "ping" on one system towards another system to test if the systems are conected properly.
+A "check" might be the execution of a "ping" on one system towards another system to test if the systems are connected properly.
 A check can later be triggered by a student to assess their work themselves and to enable them to find their mistakes easily.

-Each Milestone that the administor defines, holds one or more checks.
+Each Milestone that the administor defines holds one or more checks.

-To help the student to satisfy each check within a milestone, the display-name of each check should be precise and clear to not confuse the student.
+To help the student satisfy each check within a milestone, the display-name of each check should be precise and clear to not confuse the student.
 "Client-A can reach Client-B" is better than "ping a b".